 The boys both said they’d enjoyed their meals, though neither of them cleared their plate because the portions are generous.
 Plus, of course, they needed to save room for dessert.
 At £6.95 for a main, a dessert and a soft drink I think the kids’ menu is really good value.
 It certainly makes a family meal out more affordable.

-On visiting the loo upstairs after his meal, Badger discovered that Cabana have an actual hammock installed for customers’ use – he couldn’t get over that at all and so of course had to try it out.
+On visiting the loo upstairs after his meal, Louis discovered that Cabana have an actual hammock installed for customers’ use – he couldn’t get over that at all and so of course had to try it out.
 Luckily, Manchester doesn’t have many bitey bugs so no need for a hammock mosquito net today!